GMLC-TDC/HELICS/docs/Public_API.md

   * queryFunctions.hpp
   * FederateInfo.hpp
   * Inputs.hpp
-  * Exceptions:  Any function dealing with Inputs with data from multiple sources is subject to change,  the vector subscriptions, and inputs is subject to change
+  * Exceptions:  Any function dealing with Inputs with data from multiple sources is subject to change,  the vector subscriptions, and inputs is subject to change.
+The functionality related to PublishJSON is considered experimental and may change in the future.
+The queries to retrieve JSON may update the format in the future.

 * Core library headers
   * Core.hpp